A pastor rings the church bells over the city of Tbilisi.

 We never expected to absolutely fall in love with Georgia.

-The Caucasian nation is famous for its Catholic history, friendly hospitality, delectable cuisine, tasty wine and unique language.
+The Caucasian nation is famous for its Orthodox Christian history, friendly hospitality, delectable cuisine, tasty wine and unique language.
 It is also home to some of Europe’s biggest mountains, ancient monasteries and lush forests.

 All this we knew nothing about before travelling there.